 ** Indicates rolling admission application process.
 Applicants will be notified of acceptance into this program upon review of the student's application and upon acceptance be able to complete post-decision materials prior to the term's application deadline.

-|Area of Studies:||Art, Business, Business (Marketing), Business (Mgmt), Business (Operations Mgmt), Communication, Economics, Education, Education (Elementary), Education (Teacher), Engineering, English, Environmental Studies, Finance, History, International Studies, Italian, Philosophy, Psychology, Religious Studies||Minimum GPA Requirement:||2.8|
+|Area of Studies:||Art, Business, Communication, Economics, Education, Engineering, English, Environmental Studies, History, International Studies, Italian, Philosophy, Psychology, Religious Studies||Minimum GPA Requirement:||2.5|

 |Additional Features:||Internship, Volunteering||Program Type:||Sponsored|

-The Gonzaga-in-Florence campus is home to a full-time Student Life staff.
-Throughout the semester and full year, the staff coordinates a broad range of programs and provides an array of services to ensure that each student’s experience in Florence is safe, successful, and full of rich opportunities.
-Options for engagement in outside-the-classroom learning include cooking classes, community service programs, Toastmasters, English-for-Pasta, entry in Italian athletic tournaments, yoga classes, résumé-development classes, and much more.
-The Student Life staff also assists students experiencing culture shock, homesickness, medical issues, or emergencies.
+The Gonzaga in Florence building, The Mozilo Center, is located in the center of Florence, not far from the Duomo and minutes from Michelangelo’s David in the Galleria dell’Academia.
+The program offers a broad range of programs and activities that provide an array of services to ensure that each student’s experience in Florence is safe, successful, and full of rich opportunities.
+Options for engagement in outside-the-classroom learning include internships, cooking classes, community service programs, Toastmasters, English-for-Pasta, entry in Italian athletic tournaments, yoga classes, résumé-development classes, and much more.
+The Student Life staff assists students experiencing culture shock, homesickness, medical issues, or emergencies.

 Courses are taught Monday - Thursday and all are taught in English (with exception of Italian language courses).

 The program does require all participants (with the exception of Engineering track) to take Italian language.
 Students attending one semester must complete Italian 101.
 This requirement may be fulfilled prior to or during the time abroad.
 Students participating for a full academic year must take ITAL 101 and ITAL 102 by the end of their time in Florence.
 Students who are studying in the summer have no language requirement.